Choose How You Move (Nashville)

-Choose How You Move is a local referendum in Nashville, Tennessee, that was held on November 5, 2024, and passed with 66% voter approval.
+Choose How You Move was a local referendum in Nashville, Tennessee, that was held on November 5, 2024 and passed with 66% voter approval.
 The referendum asked Davidson County residents to approve a 0.5% increase in the sales tax to fund Mayor Freddie O'Connell's signature $3.1 billion transportation improvement program.
 The tax increase went into effect on February 1, 2025.

 The plan will invest in new sidewalks, a network of smart traffic signals, street safety improvements, bus stop upgrades, express bus routes, and additional park and ride lots.
 The plan will also establish 10 "All-Access Corridors" across the city, featuring higher frequency transit, increased road safety, and the option to expand bus rapid transit.
 The plan does not include funding for light rail.